maxmantz/redux-oidc/README.md

 ### Reasons developing version 2
 - the old version was relying on the `oidc-token-manager` which was not npm compliant and had to be manually maintained, this version now uses the [oidc-client-js](https://github.com/IdentityModel/oidc-client-js/tree/dev) library which is written in ES6, fully tested and npm compatible,
 - the old version also relied heavily on creating new instances of the token manager, which could cause unexpected behavior when more than one instance was active at the same time - this version only needs a single instance of `UserManager` to work,
-- the old version had nothing which pronounced the *redux* in `oidc-redux`.
+- the old version had little which pronounced the *redux* in `oidc-redux`.
 This version offers a reducer including dispatchable actions to handle OIDC interactions.

 ### Version 1
 This is the page for version 2 of this package.
 For version 1 check out the [v1 branch](https://github.com/maxmantz/redux-oidc/tree/v1).